Yoav666s/dnd-wiki/collections/_classes/nornfeld/rogue/mirage-dancer.md

 When you choose this archetype at 3rd level, you learn the [[Mirage]] cantrip, and you can cast it freely as part of any object interaction, such as drawing a dagger or pocketing a piece of jewelry.
 It doesn't require your concentration, but it dispels after you finish the interaction.

 # Trick of the Light
-Starting at 3rd level, you learn the [[Hide in Shadows]] spell, and you can cast it without expending a spell slot.
-Once you do so, you can't do it again until you finish a short or long rest.

-Additionally, while you are invisible, your movement doesn't provoke opportunity attacks.
+Starting at 3rd level, while you are invisible, your movement doesn't provoke opportunity attacks.

 # Deceitful Dodge
 Starting at 9th level, you can cast [[Mirage]] instinctively.
 When you're targeted by an attack that relies on sight, you may use your reaction to cast [[Mirage]] and attempt to move up to 5 feet, given there's an unoccupied area for you to step into and you have enough remaining movement to do so.
 Make a Dexterity saving throw against the attack roll.
 On success, you evade it completely.
 On failure, you take half damage.